boydoglabs/boydog/README.md

 BoyDog server-side module

-> Build ultra-fast, real-time collaborative webpages in Node.JS + Socket.IO
+> Build real-time collaborative webpages

-Status: Development
+Status: Alpha

+## Getting started

+See *Getting started* section at www.boy.dog.
+This is the server-side module.
+Aditionally you requiere to add the [boydog-client library](https://www.npmjs.com/package/boydog-client).

 ## License